affinda/affinda-typescript/docs/interfaces/ResumeData.md

 • `Optional` **isResumeProbability**: `number`

 Probability that the given document is a resume.
-Values below 30 suggest that the resume is not a resume.
+Values below 30 suggest that the document is not a resume.

 ___